JacksonBates/blog/_posts/2020-04-26-create-react-app-overrides.md

 permalink: /antd-craco-shenanigans
 date: 2020-04-26 11:33:00 +0800
 tags: [react, post-mortem]
+description: Using CRACO to override Webpack to get CSS Module imports working with Create React App and Ant Design.
+Includes complete code snippets.
 ---

 In trying to speed up one of the inherited sites I maintain at work, I aimed to do the reasonably simple task of chunking CSS in a Create React App.